Supreme Order of Christ

+According to some scholars, it derives from the Order of Christ of the Knights Templar, like the Portuguese Military Order of Christ.

 Dispute

-The papacy insisted that the right of the Portuguese monarchs to award the honour had been granted by a pope in the Papal Bull Ad ea ex quibus issued in Avignon on 14/15 March 1319.
-While the bull in itself does not explicitly grant to the pope the right to issue the order, successive popes since John XXII have done so.
-For many years, the Portuguese monarchy disputed the right of the papacy to award the order, and in one famous case arrested Giovanni Niccolò Servandoni, an Italaian architect, for wearing the papal order.
+The papacy insisted that the right of the Portuguese monarchs to award the honour had been granted by a pope in the Papal bull Ad ea ex quibus issued in Avignon on 14–15 March 1319.
+Although the bull itself does not explicitly grant to the Pope the right to grant membership in the order, successive popes since John XXII have done so.

+For many years, the Portuguese monarchy disputed the right of the papacy to award the order, and in one famous case arrested Giovanni Niccolò Servandoni, an Italian architect, for wearing the papal order.
 The position of the Crown of Portugal was that the only legitimate fount of honour was the Crown.
-The position of the Catholic Church is that the pope is the head of every religious order and may appoint, at his discretion without the permission of its superior general, any individual he deems worthy.
+The official position of the Holy See is that the Pope is the head of every Catholic religious order and may appoint any individual he deems worthy at his own discretion and without the permission of the order's superior general.

 Senior papal order

 As part of the general re-organisation of papal honours in 1905 by Pope Pius X, the papal Order of Christ was made the most senior papal honour.
 It was traditionally awarded to Catholic heads of state.